theTrueEnder/Night-Shift-Schedule-Helper/README.md

 Notably, the sheet schedule bears a resemblance to a spreadsheet.
 I originally tried to implement this in Microsoft Excel, but failed and decided Python was much more fun.
 However, the sheet schedule contains a .csv export function, so the static output of the sheet schedule can actually be imported to Excel (or Google Sheets) if that is desirable for you.
 See the example at [`example-schedule-sheet.csv`](example-files/example-schedule-sheet.csv)

 ## Installation
-> [!Warning] This project was developed and works on Python 3.13.
+> :warning: This project was developed and works on Python 3.13.
 I am not sure what minor of Python 3 will break it, but most likely you need at least 3.8 or 3.10.

-> [!Warning] This project was tested on a Windows 11 machine.
+> :warning: This project was tested on a Windows 11 machine.
 The Python code itself shouldn't have issues on a Mac/Linux machine, but I'm not 100% sure if the path characters ('/' vs '\') might break something.
 Cross-platform testing is on the TODOs, stay tuned!
 1. Download the .zip of this project and extract it (the green `Code` button)
 2. Open a terminal in the extracted directory
 3. `pip install -r requirements.txt`